-Even if you do not have a federally-backed loan, ask your bank for help.
+Even if you do not have an FHA loan, ask your bank for help.
 If your bank offers you relief, put it in writing.
 Do not accept any “deal” that is not in writing.

 Find your bank’s fax number, email address, and/or a mailing address (preferably all three).
 This information is usually on your bank’s website or on statements they send you.
 If you’re in foreclosure, get the same information for your bank’s attorneys.
 This information should be on the firm’s website and on any court filings.